modphysnobel/modphysnobel.github.io/docs/vol-II/vol-II-chap-5-sect-1.md

 “The most significant advance which chemistry owes to Nernst’s thermochemical work might in short be stated by saying that it is now possible to calculate beforehand the conditions under which a given chemical reaction will take place to the extent where a required product will be obtained in sufficient quantities to make the method of production a practical proposition.
 Technical difficulties can naturally appear during the course of the experiments, but it is a most significant step forward to know that the aim can be achieved and that there is every chance that the experiments will finally succeed.”

-!!! tip "Walther Hermann Nerst (1864-1941)."
+!!! tip "1920 Chemistry Nobel Prize."

-	<u>WORK:</u> “During chemical reactions, atoms and molecules regroup and form new constellations.
+	WORK: “During chemical reactions, atoms and molecules regroup and form new constellations.
 In most cases chemical reactions are not complete without an ensuing chemical equilibrium that depends on the temperature.
 In almost all chemical reactions heat is released or absorbed.
-In 1912 Walther Nernst was able to formulate the third law of thermodynamics, which made it possible to calculate chemical equilibriums on the basis of the heat exchange.
+In 1912 Walther Nernst (1864-1941) was able to formulate the third law of thermodynamics, which made it possible to calculate chemical equilibriums on the basis of the heat exchange.
 He achieved this by studying conditions at very low temperatures.”

+	MLA style: Walther Nernst – Facts.
+NobelPrize.org.
+Nobel Prize Outreach AB 2023.
+Tue.
+31 Jan 2023. https://www.nobelprize.org/prizes/chemistry/1920/nernst/facts/

-<u>Nobel Lecture:</u> *Studies in Chemical Thermodynamics* by Nerst.
+	Nobel Lecture: *Studies in Chemical Thermodynamics*.

 	“I should best fulfil my obligation to give a lecture relating to my prizewinning publications, if I discussed my heat theorem, which supplements the older thermodynamics, with special reference to its chemical applications, and described the experimental tests which it has undergone in numerous investigations in my laboratory.

 	But this has already been done, especially in recent years, by a number of different authors in textbooks and monographs.
 On this important occasion, a keen desire to avoid simply repeating what has been said earlier, prompts me to discuss the subject from the viewpoint of electrochemistry.”

+	MLA style: Walther Nernst – Nobel Lecture.
+NobelPrize.org.
+Nobel Prize Outreach AB 2023.
+Tue.
+10 Jan 2023. https://www.nobelprize.org/prizes/chemistry/1920/nernst/lecture/

 ***